kebag-logics/pipewire/src/modules/module-avb/doc/INSTALL.md

 ./build-and-install.sh
 ```

+---

+### Execution of the time synchronsation

-Once done, the PTP instances need to be ran in another separate terminal as follows:
+Once done the compilation done, the PTP instances need to be ran in another
+separate terminal as follows:

 ```bash
 cd ~/pipewire